What Is an Electronic On Board Recorder?

 This ruling comes as a severe blow to the FMCSA, which had proposed new regulations in 2011 that would have required truck and bus companies to install EOBRs in order to monitor commercial drivers.
-The proposal was meant to make highways safer by ensuring that all trucking companies were properly tracking truck drivers' time behind the wheel.
+The proposal was meant to make highways safer by ensuring that all trucking companies were properly tracking truck drivers' time.

 How Would EOBRs Help with Truck Driver Fatigue?

-This, however, could be easily combated were EOBRs required on all trucks as it would be not be simply to forge the data gathered by the device.
+This could be easily combated were EOBRs required on all trucks as it would be not be simply to forge the data.
 Then, instead of relying on the integrity and honesty of the truck driver, hours-of-service would be monitored automatically by the on-board device.
 In 2006, Europe began the practice of requiring EOBR use.

 Collecting Data from the Electronic Control Models

-Most of the data that is used in truck accident cases is found in the electronic control models (ECM).
+Most data used in truck accident cases is found in the electronic control models (ECM).
 Almost all modern big rigs wheelers have an ECM in their vehicle.
-This will amass downloadable data that can be deciphered in almost any type of case.
+This will amass downloadable data that can be deciphered in almost any case.
 The ECM contains evidence to prove the truck's average speed, the percent of times it traveled between 65 and 71 mph, and the percent of times it sped over 71 mph.
-It can also determine the highest speed the truck moved.
+It can also determine the highest speed it moved.

 Contact Arnold & Itkin for Skilled Legal Help: (888) 493-1629